influx6/fractals/readme.md

 # Fractals
-Fractal evolved out of an experiement in using middleware like patterns to create functional programming primitives in Go.
-It uses functions as its expressive approach to create operations that both are pure and combinative.
-It's not a new language or dsl but rather a different approach in thinking.
+Fractal evolved out of an experiment in using middleware like patterns to create functional programming behavior in Go.
+It provides functions as its expressive approach to create operations that both are pure and combinative.
+In essence follows the idea of a stack of task combined for reuse.

 ## Install